SpyrjaGaldr/path/README.md

 * -q

-    Put all matches with embed spaces in quotes
+    Put all matches with embedded spaces in quotes

 * -x